 Introduction

-In India, there are lots of temples with plenty of gods with their different names, avatars, and stories, and one of them is Vridh Badri, which means old Vishnu.
+In India there are lots of temples with plenty of gods with their different names, avataras, and stories, and one of them is Vridh Badri which means old vishnu.
 It is said that lord vishnu appeared at this place as an old man for one of his devotees.

-Vridh Badri is located in Animath village, Chamoli, in Uttarakhand.
-Also, it is an integral part of the Sapt Badri temple circuit in Uttarakhand, which is dedicated to lord Vishnu.
+Vridh Badri is located in Animath village, Chamoli in Uttrakhand.
+Also it is the integral part of Sapt badri temple circuit in Uttarakhand which is dedicated to lord Vishnu.

 Mythology & History

-This temple holds its own uniqueness because of its mythological reasons.
-There is this saying that lord vishu took avatara as an old man, which symbolizes timeless wisdom.
-Also, pilgrims explore the birthplace of lord vishu, Badri Kshetra.
+This temple holds its own uniqueness because of its mythological reason.
+There is this saying that lord vishu took avatara as an old man which symbolizes timeless wisdom.
+Also, pilgrims explore the birth place of lord vishu, Badri Kshetra.

 Legend Of Vridh Badri

-Legend says that Narada Muni performed intense penance for lord Vishnu at this place, and lord Vishnu was pleased with his devotion and decided to appear in the form of an old man, which is why the temple is named Vridh Badri (Old Vishnu).
-This portrays the devotion and power of manifestation, the timeless nature of divinity, and lord vishnu guiding his devotees at all the stages of life.
+Legend says that Narada Muni performed intense penance for lord Vishnu at this place, and lord Vishnu got pleased with his devotion, and decided to appear in the form of an old man, that is why temple names as Vridh Badri (Old Vishnu).
+This portrays the devotion and power of manifestation, and the timeless nature of divinity, and the lord vishnu guiding his devotees at all the stages of life.

 Historical Timeline & Renovations of Vridh Badri Temple

-Discovery by Adi Shankaracharya– Adi Shankaracharya was the great 8th-century philosopher and reformer who revived the Vridha Badri Temple.
+Discovery by Adi Shankaracharaya– Adi Shankaracharaya was the great 8th century philosopher, and reformer who revived the Vridha Badri Temple.
 He emphasized the Vridhbadri’s importance, and his efforts brought the shrine in front of the devotees as one of the sacred manifestations of lord Vishnu, and also included it in the tradition of Panch/Sapta Badri.

-Flood & Reinstallation– The temple has faced so many natural disasters like floods and landslides, due to its location.
-Which damaged the Vridha Badri temple and its surrounding area, due to that, the idol of lord Vishnu was reinstalled to preserve the sanctity.
+Flood & Reinstallation– The temple has faced so many natural disasters like floods and landslides due to its location.
+Which damaged the Vridha Badri temple and its surrounding area due to that, the idol of lord Vishnu was reinstalled to preserve the sanctity.
 The way this temple has faced all the testimony has increased the faith among the devotees.
-The local government of Uttarakhand have maintained the temple for safe pilgrim access.
+Local, and government of Uttarakhand have maintained the temple for safe pilgrim access.

 Check Package - Do Dham Yatra

-Vridh Badri temple is located in Animath village, which is around 7 Km from Joshimath and 26 km from Pandukeshwar, the nearest Badri to this temple.
-The region is part of the Chamoli district, also the lush green valleys and Himalayan landscape make it look more scenic.
+Vridh Badri temple is located in Animath village, which is around 7 Km from Joshimath and 26 kms from Pandukeshwar, the nearest Badri to this temple.
+The region is part of the Chamoli district, also the lush green valleys, and himalayan landscape make it look more scenic.

-Altitude / Height- Vridhbadri is situated at an altitude of 1380 above sea level, making it easy to access for pilgrims without more need for naturalization.
-Also, get to see the breathtaking view of the hills.
+Altitude / Height- Vridhbadri is situated at an altitude of 1380 above the sea level, making it easy to access for pilgrims without more need of naturalization.
+Also, get to see the breathtaking view of hills.

 How to Reach Vridh Badri Temple